qperfect-io/qleo/docs/manual/installation.rst

 Installation
 ============

-In this section, we’ll walk you through the steps needed to get **MIMIQ Circuits** up and running on your system.
-We’ll cover everything from creating a virtual environment, installing the necessary dependencies, and installing the MIMIQ Circuits package, to setting up Jupyter for an enhanced coding experience.
-By the end of this guide, you’ll be ready to dive into quantum computing with MIMIQ Circuits.
+In this section, we’ll walk you through the steps needed to get the Quobly Logical Emulator Online **QLEO (powered by MIMIQ)** up and running on your system.
+We’ll cover everything from creating a virtual environment, installing the necessary dependencies, and installing the QLEO package, to setting up Jupyter for an enhanced coding experience.
+By the end of this guide, you’ll be ready to dive into quantum computing with QLEO.

 Contents